Applying Aeroponics Technology to Cannabis Cultivation

 JWC’s revenue and distribution model is founded on developing strategic relationships for wholesale and retail distribution of its products, as well as licensing agreements for the GrowthSTORM™ technology and infrastructure.
 As such, the company has already entered into strategic relationships with a number of players in the field, which will also play a role in expanding the reach of the company’s brand.

 As part of its growth strategy, JWC has entered into a strategic partnership with Canopy Growth Corporation, the largest publicly-traded cannabis producer, and with its investment-focused subsidiary, Canopy Rivers Corporation.

 As part of this agreement, JWC has access to a world-wide database of high-quality genetics, industrial-scale oil extraction infrastructure, as well as an established product quality assurance process.
 The company also has access to CraftGrow, an online store dedicated to providing shipments to partners quickly, as well as the Tweed Main Street online marketplace, which hosts Canopy’s operational, distribution, marketing and sales infrastructure.

-JWC has entered into a research study with PRICE Industries.
-As part of this partnership—the first of its kind—the companies are working together to evaluate PRICE’s GRW horticultural environments from the perspective of nutrient uptake and its role in optimizing growth potential and harvest yield.
+JWC has entered into a research study with an industry leader, HVAC equipment manufacturer.
+As part of this collaboration—the first of its kind—the companies are working together to evaluate the produced horticultural environments from the perspective of nutrient uptake and its role in optimizing growth potential and harvest yield.